opengisch/QField-docs/en/fieldwork/search.rst

 Search
 ======
-Tap on the **Search button** on the top-right corner to search in the layers.
+Tap on the **Search button** on the top-right corner of the screen to search for features in the current project.

 1. Tap on the **name** in the result to pan the map on the feature (the feature will be highlighted in yellow).
 2. Tap on the **attributes button** to open its attributes.